top of page

 Wax Injection

 The first step in the investment casting process is to produce a wax replica of the desired part.
-This is accomplished by injecting wax or plastic into a die cavity.
+This is accomplished by injecting wax into a die cavity.

 Pattern Removal